 *All information on this page is intended for educational purposes only.
 The FDA has not approved any claims on this page.
 These statements are not intended to diagnose, treat, or cure any diseases or illnesses.
 Seek advice from your primary care provider if you have further questions about how your body may benefit from CBG or CBD.

-What Is CBG?
+What is CBG?

-What is a cannabinoid?
+What is CBD?

 Similarities of CBD vs CBG